TinkerTools/tinker/README.md

 # Tinker: Software Tools for Molecular Design

-<H2><I>Please note that the release of Tinker 25.1 in late February 2025 contains a number of new features, and is not fully backward compatible with prior versions of Tinker.
-In particular, do not use older versions of parameter files with Tinker 25.1 executables.
-Similarly, parameter files from Tinker 25.1 may give errors or incorrect results when used with executables from earlier "Tinker 8" versions.</I></H2>
+<I>Please note that the release of Tinker 25 in late February 2025 the code contains a number of new features, and is not fully backward compatible with prior versions of Tinker.
+In particular, do not use older versions of parameter files with current Tinker executables.
+Similarly, parameter files from the current Tinker may give errors or incorrect results when used with executables from earlier "Tinker 8" versions.</I>

 <H2><B>Introduction</B></H2>